 I had been told by my editor at ELLE to go in and get the story because we had so far only booked that one day to do the interview.
 Back in those days one often had more than one session with a subject, especially for a cover story.
 There was often two or three visits stretched out over a week.
 I followed my orders from ELLE; I went in to get the story.
 Lopez never went off the record and was willing to answer all my questions, some of which were, yes, a bit impertinent and probing.
 But that was sort of my trademark as a cover story writer.
 I never wrote hit job.
 But I could fashion a story into an impertinent puff piece.
-Impertinence and puffery were my calling cards it seemed.
+Impertinence and puffery were my incongruous calling cards.

 Lopez, however, didn’t take to my line of questioning and contacted ELLE and wanted me to be removed from the story as a way to kill the impending puff piece that was a bit too impertinent for her taste regarding her image.
 I assumed ELLE – since I had just been doing what I was told to do – would stand by me.
-Instead, they stood with Lopez against their own writer and fired me from the story at her behest.
+Instead, they stood with Lopez against their own writer and fired me from the story at, I presumed, her behest.

 I was not happy.
 I checked my contract.
 I saw that I owned my notes and tapes and I was contractually not allowed to sell a story to another print publication.
 This was before the avalanche of digital media and a digital outlet was not mentioned in the contract.
 I had already been consulting with my former Vanity Fair boss, Tina Brown, on the launch of her new endeavor back then, TheDailyBeast.com, and saw a way to get the story published.
 I called Tina.
 Told her what had transpired.
-And told her we had a story for the launch week of her site.
+And told her, too, we had a story for the launch week of her new site.
 ELLE, in the meantime, published some sort of jejune short piece to run with their Lopez photos since she had held out the extra photo shoots needed as leverage to get me fired or she would not do the extra days of shooting.
 After ELLE wouldn’t stand by me, I lay low for a couple of months waiting for the story I had planned to write to appear on TheDailyBeast.com‘s second day of its launch.

 Word finally began to leak though that I had planned to publish the story somewhere else.
 I got calls from Lopez’s PR people telling me I was not allowed to publish in any other magazine.
 I let them vent knowing they were just doing their jobs.
-But I told them I was within my rights.
+I told them I was within my rights.
 I never mentioned a digital format.

 But then it was figured out what Tina and TheDailyBeast.com and I were up to.
-I received threatening letters from Lopez’s legal team telling me I would be sued for $1 million if I published even on this digital platform.
-Tina and the Beast’s lawyers were backing me up, however, and we called their bluff.
+I received threatening letters from Lopez’s legal team telling me I would be sued for $1 million if I published even on a digital platform.
+Tina and the Beast‘s lawyers were backing me up, however, and we called their bluff.
 They promised me they had my back.
 And they did.
 Tina and the Beast – and Barry Diller who owned it – were honorable in their word to me.
 I felt safe working for them.
 I felt protected.

 This is what The New York Times and the late media reporter David Carr had to say about it all when Tina launched TheDailyBeast.com: